 Before going into teaching Jonathan worked for Sure Start with vulnerable families in Canterbury.
 He worked at Cornwallis secondary school in Maidstone for a year as an unqualified teacher to gain classroom experience before beginning his GTP at Invicta Grammar School.
 Jonathan remained at Invicta for four years leading on PSHE and served as second in department in English.
 He then moved to Bradfield’s School in Chatham to help establish a new ASD provision before moving to Meadowfield School in 2013 working within the secondary department.
 In 2017 Jonathan joined the Specialist Teaching and Learning Service.

-Susan has 33 years’ experience supporting pupils with communication, interaction, social, emotional and behavioural difficulties in both specialist and mainstream settings at primary and secondary level and young adults in a post 19 provision.
+Susan has 33 years’ experience supporting pupils with communication, interaction, social, emotional and behavioural difficulties in both specialist and mainstream settings in early years, primary, secondary level and young adults in a post 19 provision.
 She began her career in a Gravesham mainstream primary school delivering speech and language programmes and writing statement plans to support pupils on the SEN register.
 Susan has co-ordinated EAL in a primary school delivering a bespoke curriculum to support new arrivals and supported local primary school SENCO’s with new arrivals through outreach.
 Susan moved to a special school where she helped develop an engagement curriculum to support pupils who had significant SEMH and behavioural needs.
 Susan is a qualified Forest School Leader.
 Susan completed a Specialist Teaching Assistant, Child in Education degree course, with a focus on SEN at the University of Greenwich.
 She qualified as a Sleep Scotland Sleep Counsellor in 2019.
 Susan supports primary and secondary schools in her role as STLS Inclusion Support Assistant.

-STLS & Midas Administrative Officer
+STLS & Midas Administrative Support